auroraextensions/docs/magento/extensions/1.x/testlivecheckout/docs/index.md

 > This documentation is for the Magento 1.x version.
 For the Magento 2.x version, see [here](https://nickolasburr.github.io/magento/extensions/2.x/testlivecheckout/latest).

-## Value Proposition

-Test Live Checkout is a premium Magento extension, costing only $49.99 USD.
-If you're uncertain whether or not you want to purchase, please consider the following:

-> The average online order (across all industries) is approximately $82 USD.
-If Test Live Checkout is able to save just _one_ order of equal value,
-> it will have covered its cost in revenue by 1.64x.

 ## Overview

 Test Live Checkout is a Magento extension intended for use with automated browser testing tools, such as [Puppeteer](https://github.com/GoogleChrome/puppeteer).